pg-redis-fdw/redis_fdw/README.md

 The following parameters can be set on a Redis foreign server:

-address:	The address or hostname of the Redis server.
+host:	        The address or hostname of the Redis server.
 	 	Default: 127.0.0.1

 port:		The port number on which the Redis server is listening.